Relations between Germany and Côte d’Ivoire have traditionally been friendly.

 Germany is held in high regard in Côte d’Ivoire and is assisting the country with its development and reform policy, as illustrated by Côte d’Ivoire’s inclusion in the G20 initiative Compact with Africa under the German G20 Presidency in 2017 and by the conclusion of a bilateral reform and investment partnership, for example.

-Côte d’Ivoire has been stepping up its efforts to intensify economic relations with Germany.
+Côte d’Ivoire has great interest in intensifying economic relations with Germany.
+With around 29 million inhabitants (as of 2021), Côte d’Ivoire is one of the largest economies in West Africa.
+It is the leading economic power in francophone Africa and one of the continent’s fastest-growing countries.
 Its economic importance is based mainly on its role as the biggest supplier of cocoa to Germany’s cocoa-processing industry.

 Germany is represented across the board in Côte d’Ivoire, with organisations ranging from the Friedrich-Ebert-Stiftung, the Konrad-Adenauer-Stiftung and the Friedrich Naumann Foundation, through the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), the Kreditanstalt für Wiederaufbau (KfW) and the German Investment and Development Company, to a Delegate Office of German Industry and Commerce and a correspondent from Germany Trade and Invest (GTAI).
 There is also a Goethe-Institut in Abidjan that not only offers language courses, but also plays an active role in shaping the city’s cultural life through the wide‑ranging programme it organises.
 Student and academic exchange and scholarship programmes are coordinated by a German Academic Exchange Service (DAAD) lector, who is based at the Université Félix Houphouët-Boigny in Abidjan.